LonamiWebs/Stringlate/README.md

 - **Internet**.
 Required to be able to fetch a remote GitHub repository in order to download its contents.
 Also used to post a GitHub *Gist* and to load the *Discover* activity.
+- **Access network state**.
+Required to warn the user that they're not connected to the internet (and to prevent the application from crashing).

 ## Notes
 This application has not yet been tested on pre-Lollipop devices and it